R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 > Protocol Buffers As Intermediate Format
 Protobufs provide a convenient way to serialize structured data, and LPM provides an easy way to mutate protobufs for structure-aware fuzzing.
 Thus, it is tempting to use libFuzzer+LPM for APIs that consume structured data other than protobufs.

-but simpply clone the repo and replace following code with [this file](https://github.com/google/libprotobuf-mutator/blob/master/examples/libfuzzer/libfuzzer_bin_example.cc)
+but simply clone the repo and replace following code with [this file](https://github.com/google/libprotobuf-mutator/blob/master/examples/libfuzzer/libfuzzer_bin_example.cc)

 {% highlight cpp %}
 git clone https://github.com/google/libprotobuf-mutator.git
 {% endhighlight %}

-you can commnent out other files in CMakeLists.txt because we want to modify .proto file.
+you can comment out other files in CMakeLists.txt because we want to modify .proto file.

 {% highlight cpp %}
 #include <cmath>